blancopado/store/README.md

 ###### I have developed a front-end Store using HTML, JavaScript, AngularJS, CSS3 & Bootstrap.

-This is how the front-end app looks:
+This is how the front-end app looks like:

 ![Alt text](./screenshots/screenshot.png)